Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A lung scan is a type of nuclear imaging test.
 This means that a tiny amount of a radioactive matter is used during the scan.
-The radioactive matter (radioactive tracer) sends out gamma rays.
-These are picked up by the scanner to make a picture of your lungs.
+The radioactive matter called tracer sends out gamma rays.
+These rays are picked up by the scanner to make a picture of your lungs.

 A lung scan can be a ventilation scan or a perfusion scan.
 A ventilation scan looks at how air moves in and out of your lungs.
 In particular, it looks at how air moves through the bronchi and bronchioles within your lungs.
 A perfusion scan looks at how blood is flowing within your lungs.

-In a perfusion scan, the radioactive tracer will collect at spots of where blood is not flowing as it should.
+In a perfusion scan, the radioactive tracer is absorbed evenly where blood flow is normal.
+Areas that are not getting blood do not absorb the tracer.
 In a ventilation scan, the tracer will fill the lungs unless you have an area where the air cannot move.

 The areas of the lungs where the radioactive tracer collects in greater amounts are called “hot spots.”
 The areas that do not absorb the tracer and appear less bright on the scan image are referred to as “cold spots.”

-Lung scans are most often used to diagnose and find blood clots or other small masses (emboli) in the lungs.
+Lung scans are most often used to diagnose and find blood clots or other small masses called emboli in the lungs.
 But your healthcare provider may also use the scan to help diagnose other lung conditions.

-You may need a lung scan if you have symptoms of a blood clot in your lung (pulmonary embolus).
+You may need a lung scan if you have symptoms of a blood clot in your lung.
 Symptoms include:

 You may also need a lung scan if your healthcare provider thinks you may have:

-Your provider may have other reasons to recommend a lung scan.
+Your healthcare provider may have other reasons to recommend a lung scan.